 Saiwa Swamp is home to numerous frogs and toads, including tree frogs that create a symphony of sound after a rainstorm.
 The swamp is a favored haunt of Bell’s hinged tortoise.
 Snake species include the forest cobra and the African rock python.
 While following the trails, keep an eye out for side-striped chameleons.

 Saiwa National Park is situated 400 kilometers northwest of Nairobi and can be reached by a 4×4 vehicle, traversing by road.
 Several accommodation options are available near Saiwa Swamp National Park, including Aturukan Hotel, At’ Ease Guest House, Crane Hotel, and Horizons Resort.

 Best Time to Visit Saiwa Swamp National Park

 The park experiences a typical African wetland climate, with varying temperatures ranging from warm to cool, and humidity transitioning between wet and semi-arid during the wet seasons in March-June and October-November.
 Saiwa National Park can be visited year-round, offering unique experiences in every season.
-Contact Trek Africa Tours for more information on Kenya safaris to Saiwa Swamp National Park and plan your captivating journey into this biodiverse wonderland.
+Contact Trek Africa Expeditions for more information on Kenya safaris to Saiwa Swamp National Park and plan your captivating journey into this biodiverse wonderland.